stuicey/SSHy/README.md

 Either copy or clone the repository into a directory being currently served by a web server and navigate to `index.html`.

+Two versions of this project are supplied:
+* `index.html` - The main page featuring a modal login container and modifiable destination IP.
+* `wrapper.html` - A minimal wrapper intended for use with CGI builds.
+Features interactive terminal login and fixed destination IP.
+By default SSH-RSA is disabled on this version.
+To enable it comment out

 The required files are:
 ```
 css/*
 fonts/*
 js/*
-index.html
+index.html OR wrapper.html
 ```

 For best performance it is recommended to host a websocket proxy close to the traffic origin or destination.
-This can be done by modifying `wsproxyURL` near the top of `index.html` to the IP or domain of a personal websocket proxy.
+This can be done by modifying `wsproxyURL` near the top of `index.html` or `wrapper.html` to the IP or domain of a personal websocket proxy.

 This project is intended to be used with [wsProxy](http://github.com/stuicey/wsproxy) provided as a submodule in `wsproxy/`.
+This application allows for IP multiplexing by appending the destination IP to the websocket proxy URI.
 More details on this application an be obtained from the related [README](https://github.com/stuicey/wsProxy/blob/master/README.md).

 ```
 git submodule update --init --recursive